 You can also scatter the blossom on tables, instead of confetti.

 Or, you could place a few of these delicate blossoms on you wedding cake table or next to your guest book.

-If you are using your own craft supplies, you can download your free template here: Free PDF Download – Sakura Blossom DIY
+You can download your free template here: Free PDF Download – Sakura Blossom DIY

 You can choose from three designs: classic, romantic or contemporary.